 - What do you hope your colleagues would say about you?

-- If you could ban one question from interviews, what would it be?
+- If you could banish one question from job interviews: what would it be?

 Why so many questions?

-The exchange of exciting information about each other is particularly valuable in order to get colleagues, teams or even external people to talk to each other and to make or deepen contacts.
-This question and answer game works especially well when people from all management levels participate and answer the questions openly and honestly.
-Ultimately, of course, the quality of getting to know each other stands and falls primarily with the openness and fun of answering.
+In order to get colleagues, teams or even external people talking to each other and to make or deepen contacts, exchanging exciting information about each other is particularly valuable.
+This question and answer game works particularly well when people from all management levels participate and answer the questions openly and honestly.
+Ultimately, the quality of getting to know each other depends primarily on the openness and enjoyment of the answer.
 By the way: the questions are not only great in a work context, but are also a great opportunity to get to know friends or family again :-)

-Are you looking for simple questions or questions about how to get started with a meeting?
-Here you will find icebreaker questions for (digital) introduction rounds .
+Are you looking for simple questions or questions about how to start a meeting?
+Here you will find icebreaker questions for (digital) interview rounds .
 Before you start, do you need a really good warm-up?
 Here we have collected ideas on how you can start the meeting well with larger virtual groups .

-Are you planning an event and not sure whether it will take place digitally or on site?
+Are you planning an event and don't yet know whether it will take place digitally or on site?
 Then take a look at our 5 tips for successful hybrid events .
-If you are looking for sustainable team events , you will surely find them here.
+If you are looking for sustainable team events , you will definitely find them here.

 The ultimate get-to-know-you event?

-And last but not least: Are you looking for the perfect activity for your digital introductory event?
+And last but not least: Are you looking for the perfect activity for your digital get-to-know-you event?
 Because outside of the classic work context, getting to know each other often works much better.
-It doesn't matter whether it 's a customer event, team event or company party - we are happy to support you in the implementation of a great and delicious event!
+No matter whether it’s a customer event, team event or company party – we’ll be happy to support you in organizing a great and delicious event!

-Good introductory questions are questions that reveal something personal or funny about a team member or colleague.
-Questions that are interesting and entertaining are best.
-Such questions and, above all, the answers that follow strengthen the relationship between the people who talk about them.
+Good getting-to-know-you questions are questions that reveal something personal or funny about members of the team or colleagues.
+The best questions are those that are interestingly worded and entertaining.
+Such questions and, above all, the answers that follow them strengthen the relationship between the people who discuss them.

-It always depends on the context in which the people who are getting to know each other relate to each other.
+It always depends on the context in which the people getting to know each other relate to each other.
 Do they already know each other well because they have been working in a team for a long time?
-Then the participants can start directly with funny and also more personal questions.
-Do the colleagues only know each other vaguely, do they work together on projects irregularly, or are they just new to the team?
-Then it makes sense to start with more formal questions – the last questions in our list.
+Then the participants can jump in with fun and more personal questions.
+Do your colleagues know each other rather casually, work irregularly together on projects, or are you just new to the team?
+Then it makes sense to start with more formal questions - the last questions on our list.

-What is the difference between introductory questions and icebreaker questions?
+What is the difference between getting-to-know-you questions and icebreaker questions?

-The aim of icebreaker questions is actually - as the name suggests - to break the ice.
-They are mainly used at the beginning of meetings and are often shorter and easier to answer.
-Getting to know questions are mostly about getting to know each other better.
-While icebreaker questions are often only given for a short time, getting to know questions can lead to entire conversations.
-So the latter is really about having deeper conversations and learning something new, special, or funny about the other person.
+The goal of icebreaker questions is actually – as the name suggests – to break the ice.
+They are primarily used at the beginning of meetings and are often shorter and easy to answer.
+Getting to know each other questions are usually about getting to know each other better.
+While icebreaker questions are often only given a short amount of time, get-to-know-you questions can lead to entire team conversations.
+So the latter is really about having deeper conversations and learning something new, special or funny about the other person.

 How do I get to know my (new) team?

-That's exactly why we wrote this article :-) The listed questions are excellent for this.
-Often, however, you get to know your team much better outside of the classic work context, for example on a company outing.
+That's exactly why we wrote this article :-) The questions listed are ideal for this.
+However, you often get to know your team much better outside of the classic work context, for example at a company outing.
 Digital team events are also a great option, especially for teams that have a high proportion of employees working from home.

 How do I start a team meeting?

 The start of a team meeting defines the mood that follows.
-So if you choose a casual, communicative, or even fun start, chances are the meeting will go brilliantly.
-You can use our questions for this, for example, or pick out individual ones, which can then be shared with the group by anyone who wants to.
-If the whole thing takes place digitally, we have already put together a number of tips in our article "Virtual meetings: the best warm-ups".
+So if you choose a relaxed, communicative or even funny start, there's a good chance that the meeting will go well.
+For example, you can use our questions or select individual ones that everyone who wants can then share with the group.
+If the whole thing takes place digitally, we have already put together some tips in our article “Virtual meetings: the best warm-ups”.

 What makes a good meeting?

-The answer to this question depends entirely on the associated objective.
-Make yourself aware beforehand why you are calling the meeting and consider how you can best achieve the associated goal.
-It is also important that everyone has their say and not one individual who takes over the entire speech.
-A good team meeting is when everyone can say afterwards that they took something away from it and nobody feels left out.
+The answer to this question depends entirely on the objective involved.
+Be aware beforehand why you are calling the meeting and think about how you can best achieve the associated goal.
+It is also important that everyone has a say and that no one individual takes over all of the speaking.
+A good team meeting is when everyone can say that they got something out of it and no one feels left out.

-This question is directly related to the previous one.
-Once the goal has been defined, it is time to plan and conduct a team meeting.
+This question is directly linked to the previous one.
+Once the goal has been defined, it's time to plan and hold a team meeting.
 After a short introduction - for example a short presentation or a few words to the team - a short warm-up can be carried out.
-Here, too, our questions are excellent.
-Afterwards, remember not to lose sight of the goal and to appreciate everyone's input, even if it sometimes seems difficult.
-Divergent contributions should be recognized but not take up too much space.
-A successful team meeting thrives on the balancing act of allowing spontaneity while not losing sight of the goal.
+Our questions are again ideal here.
+Then remember not to lose sight of the goal and to value everyone's input, even if it sometimes seems difficult.
+Differing contributions should be acknowledged but not taken up too much space.
+A successful team meeting depends on the balancing act of allowing spontaneity while not losing sight of the goal.